gluster/glusterdocs/Administrator Guide/arbiter-volumes-and-quorum.md

 and B2 are the bricks/nodes of the replica and B3 is the dummy node, we can still end up in split-brain like so:

-1. B1 goes down, B2 and B3 are up. server-quorum is still.
+1. B1 goes down, B2 and B3 are up.
+Server-quorum is still.
 File is modified by the client.
 2. B2 goes down, B1 comes back up.
 Server-quorum is met.
 Same file is modified by the client.
 3. We now have different contents for the file in B1 and B2 ==>split-brain.

-In the author’s opinion, server quorum is useful if you want to avoid split-brains to the volume(s) configuration across the nodes and not in the I/O path.
+In author’s opinion, server-quorum is useful if you want to avoid split-brains to the volume(s) configuration across the nodes and not in the I/O path.
 Unlike in client-quorum where the volume becomes read-only when quorum is lost, loss of server-quorum in a particular node makes glusterd kill the brick processes on that